-{ "result": 1, "text": "missing parameter 'ip-address' (<string>:3:19)" } lease4-get or lease6-get can be used to query the lease database and retrieve existing leases.
+{ "result": 1, "text": "missing parameter 'ip-address' (<string>:3:19)" } lease4-get, lease6-get commands lease4-get or lease6-get can be used to query the lease database and retrieve existing leases.
 There are two types of parameters the lease4-get supports: (address) or (subnet-id, identifier-type, identifier).
 There are two types for lease6-get: (address,type) or (subnet-id, identifier-type, identifier, IAID, type).
 The first type of query is used when the address (either IPv4 or IPv6) is known, but the details of the lease aren't.
 One common use case of this type of query is to find out whether a given address is being used or not.
 The second query uses identifiers.
-For maximum flexibility, Kea stores the host identifying information as a pair of values: type and the actual identifier.
-Currently supported identifiers are "hw-address", "duid", "circuit-id", "client-id" and "flex-id", but additional types may be added in the future.
-If any new identifier types are defined in the future, reservation-get command will support them automatically.
+Currently supported identifiers for leases are: "hw-address" (IPv4 only), "client-id" (IPv4 only) and "duid" (IPv6 only).